hatch9191/sei_project_one_faceoff/README.md

 ## Challenges

 - When either the enemy and player shots moved off the board I would get an “Uncaught TypeError”.
 This was down to the Shot class being applied to non-existent cells.
 To try to prohibit this class being added to cells “off the grid” I set parameters on the shot movement functions so they would not be applied if the current cell was greater or smaller than the final row.
+Unfortunately this wasn’t successful in stopping this error so I decided to increase the size of the grid to 14x14 and set the parameters for clearing the setInterval to 2 rows from the ends of the grid and put a setTimeout on removing the Shot class which did fix the issue, if slightly unelegantly.
 ```javascript
  if (newShot > 182) {
        clearInterval(shotMoveInterval)